luongthang0105/road_seg/README.md

 ```

 ## Directory layout
-`model` - Model entities.
+- `model` - Model entities.
 Contains a `Point` class that you can use in your logic.
 Check out its properties.
+You'll also want the look at the `LineSegment` class as the main output.
-`snippets` - Little helpful code snippets if you want to run them individually to test stuff out, they're not part of the main app
+- `snippets` - Little helpful code snippets if you want to run them individually to test stuff out, they're not part of the main app
-`util` - Various helper utilities.
+- `util` - Various helper utilities.
 One creates a O3d point cloud and the other is for parsing the custom PLY file and its properties.
+- `evaluators` - Scoring logic for the challenge.
+There's a couple of types there so you can use it for optimizing your algorithms.

 ## Troubleshooting
 ### What the heck are the visualization controls?